thamsy/jasper_home_automation/README.md

 ## Troubleshoot
 **Q: There is no music coming out from the speakers.**

 A: You may need to change the raspi-config to detect your speakers.
 To do so you need `ssh` into your raspi-pi, go to `sudo raspi-config`, then `Advanced`, then `Audio` and choose the right audio feed.

+**Q: I can't quite the application**

+A: Try `Ctrl-backslash`